jundalisay/superb/content/en/research/pythagoras/sentences/virtue.md

 Pain also must be taken away.
 But if this is not possible, it must be mildly diminished.
 It will be diminished, if the soul is not co-passive with it.

 Anger, likewise, must as much as possible be taken away and must by no means be premeditated.

 But if it cannot be entirely removed, deliberate choice must not be mingled with it, but the unpremeditated motion must be the impulse of the irrational part.
 That however which is unpremeditated is imbecile and small.

 All fear, likewise, must be expelled.
 He who acquires this purification, will fear nothing.
 Here, however, if it should take place, it will be unpremeditated.

 Anger therefore and fear must be used for the purpose of admonition.
 But the desire of every thing base must be exterminated.
 Such a one also, so far as he is a cathartic philosopher, will not desire meats and drinks.
 Neither must there be the unpremeditated in natural venereal connexions; but if this should take place, it must only be as far as to that precipitate imagination which energizes in sleep.

-In short, the intellectual soul itself of the purified man, must be liberated from all these corporeal propensities.
+In short, the intellectual soul itself of the purified man must be liberated from all these corporeal propensities.

 He must likewise endeavour that what is moved to the irrational nature of corporeal passions, may be moved without sympathy, and without animadversion; so that the motions themselves may be immediately dissolved, through their vicinity to the reasoning power.

-This, however, will not take place while the purification is proceeding to its perfection; 352 but will happen to those in whom reason rules without opposition.
+This, however, will not take place while the purification is proceeding to its perfection.

+It will happen to those in whom reason rules without opposition.

 Hence in these, the inferior part will so venerate reason, that it will be indignant if it is at all moved, in consequence of not being quiet when its master is present, and will reprove itself for its imbecility.

-These, however, are yet only moderations of the passions, but at length terminate in apathy, for when co-passivity is entirely exterminated, then apathy is present with him who is purified from it.
+These, however, are yet only moderations of the passions, but at length terminate in apathy.
+When co-passivity is entirely exterminated, then apathy is present with him who is purified from it.

 For passion becomes moved, when reason imparts excitation, through verging [to the irrational nature.]”

 <!-- P. 279.
 The theorems of philosophy are to be enjoyed, as much as possible, as if they were ambrosia and nectar, &c. &c.